Wildlife-Systems/ws-node/README.md

 sudo dpkg -i ws-node_1.0.0_all.deb
 ```

-The installation script will install the software required to configure a node, and ask the user if they wish to configure the node.

-If the node is not configured during install it can be configured by running `ws-setup` from the terminal.
+The node can then be configured by running `ws-setup` from the terminal.

 ## Development